xenondevs/Docs/docs/invui/windows.md

 **A window can only have one viewer.** This is because InvUI's GUIs are designed to be easy to translate.
-Up until this point, we've only dealt with `ItemProviders`, which unlike `ItemStacks` have a method to retrieve the represented `ItemStack` with a `UUID` for translation purposes.
+Up until this point, we've only dealt with `ItemProviders`, which unlike `ItemStacks` have a method to retrieve the represented `ItemStack` with a language code for translation purposes.
 Now, the window is the first part in the chain that uses `ItemStacks` - and as these are already translated to a specific language, allowing multiple people to view the same window might cause one of them to see the wrong language.